MaraTheAnalyst/Bike-Purchases/README.md

 # E-commerce Sales Analysis

 ## Project Overview
-This project focuses on cleaning, exploring, and analyzing a bike buyers dataset using SQL and Power BI.
+This project focuses on cleaning, exploring, and analyzing a bike buyer dataset using SQL and Power BI.
 The aim was to transform raw customer data into a clean, structured format and generate meaningful insights into the factors that influence bicycle purchases, such as income level, age, commute distance, and demographic characteristics.

-The final output includes structured SQL queries and an interactive Power BI dashboard for easy exploration of insights.
+The final output includes structured SQL queries and an interactive Power BI dashboard, providing easy access to insights.

 <img width="1920" height="1008" alt="Screenshot 2025-12-17 142049" src="https://github.com/user-attachments/assets/6d6d7215-fc06-4fe1-8801-ffe5be13434f" />